In this role, you will be responsible for the following:

 - An ability to function well in both team and individual work situations

-- Willingness to take the Illinois Pesticide License Test and apply herbicides
+- A willingness to take the Illinois Pesticide License Test and apply herbicides

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.